-A will that doesn’t inspire confidence in their user isn’t going to go very far.
+A will that doesn’t inspire confidence in its user isn’t going to go very far.
 After going through the form filling exercise, users confront the formal requirements of will execution.
-They get worried whether they are doing the right thing.
+They get worried about whether they are doing the right thing.
 Then they realise that they do need a law firm.

 In the end, if you are going to go to some law firm anyway, the need to do an E-Will or e-signature vanishes.

-This post might sound bleak for people looking for change.
+This post might sound bleak for people looking for a change.
 However, look positively, and it is obvious that there is a need that hasn’t been fulfilled yet.
 Perhaps charging for an expert system is not likely to draw enough people to experiment with their options.
 The point is that there should be a system that is demonstratively better than what we have now.
 Only then will there be an impetus to remove the formalistic limitations of wills.

 So who wants to do an E-Will?